How to Fix My Achilles Tendinitis

 Treatment for Achilles Tendinopathy

-The management is moderated according to the symptoms, age and sex, disability and the sport needs.
+The management is moderated according to the symptoms, age and sex, disability and sports needs.

 Eccentric exercise has been the reference in all the studies and should be done for 3 months before considering more invasive options.
-It is recommended 3 sets of 15 repetitions with the knee straight or mildly bent.
+3 sets of 15 repetitions are recommended with the knee straight or mildly bent.

 The Eccentric Exercise